My GP is taking too long to give my child a diagnosis

-GPs are ‘generalists’ meaning they see people with all sorts of illnesses and long term conditions.
+GPs are ‘generalists’ meaning they see people with all sorts of illnesses and long-term conditions.
 But your GP will usually know enough for most asthma needs; not every child with asthma needs highly specialised asthma care.
 If your child does, your GP may refer them to a specialist.

-If you're concerned, you could ask at reception if any of the GPs has a special interest in respiratory medicine.
-You can also ask if there’s an asthma nurse available (this is someone who has had specialist training in asthma), and if they’re not always at the practice, what days they are in.
+- Finding out if there’s an asthma nurse available (this is someone who has had specialist training in asthma), and if they’re not always at the practice, what days they are in.

 There’s never enough time to talk through my concerns about my child’s asthma – I always feel like I’m being rushed

-- Don’t forget to take along your child’s medicines and spacer so they can get their inhaler technique checked
+- Don’t forget to take along your child’s medicines and spacer so they can get their inhaler technique checked.

-- Bring along their asthma action plan so it can be reviewed
+- Bring along their asthma action plan so it can be reviewed.

-- Take a note of how often your child has needed to take their reliever inhaler, and whether or not it helped
+- Take a note of how often your child has needed to take their reliever inhaler, and whether or not it helped.

-- Write down any questions you want answered such as what to do if your child gets symptoms, what to do if they have an asthma attack, how your child can look after their asthma when they’re at school, or at a sports club, or on holiday
+- Write down any questions you want answered such as what to do if your child gets symptoms, what to do if they have an asthma attack, how your child can look after their asthma when they’re at school, or at a sports club, or on holiday.

 - Showing your GP a film of your child’s recent symptoms from your phone can also be faster than trying to describe them in words.